 We appreciate that there are quite a few “desert areas” across the country.
 If there isn’t a branch in your area and you would be interested in forming one – or perhaps start by meeting up informally with other local members of the Guild – we would be delighted to support you.
 So please do get in touch with the General Secretary on firstname.lastname@example.org to talk about how to take your plans further.

-You may also wish to read through these guidelines, which cover the considerations and processes required to create a new branch of the Guild.
+You may also wish to read through these guidance notes, which cover the considerations and suggested processes for establishing a new branch of the Guild.